frankieliu/hugo/content/posts/longest-path-dfs-2.md

 vertices/edges of \\(G\\)) has vertices with degree at most \\(k\\).
 In particular the definition above says 1-degenerate, meaning that there is always a leaf or unconnected node in every subgraph of \\(G\\).
 This one is a little harder to understand, but it boils down to not having cycles.
-Because if you could there were no vertices with 0 or 1 degree, then there would necessarily be a cycle.
+Because a subgraph with no vertices with 0 or 1 degree, implies that all vertices have degree of at least 2, i.e. there is a cycle.

 ## Regarding DFS and longest path in a tree {#regarding-dfs-and-longest-path-in-a-tree}